 Core GDPR Principles

 Understanding what is GDPR compliance involves recognizing the seven principles aimed at promoting responsible data use and respecting the rights of privacy held by individuals.
+These seven principles are known as the data protection principles under GDPR.
 These principles help organizations meet the highest data compliance standards.

 Lawfulness, Fairness, and Transparency